Chart Color Schemes

 Landsborough features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.0% of all households, including 33.3% couples with children, 31.4% couples without children, and 12.0% single parent families.
-Non-family households make up the remaining 22.0%, consisting of 18.6% lone person households and 3.7% group households.
-The median household size is 2.7 people, which is larger than the Rest of Qld average of 2.5.
+Family households constitute 78.0% of all households, including 33.3% couples with children, 31.4% couples without children, and 12.0% single parent families.
+Non-family households comprise the remaining 22.0%, with lone person households at 18.6% and group households at 3.7%.
+The median household size is 2.7 people, larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households